lightningcpu/BBS-Auto-Coop/README.md

 ### What's the Catch?

-Just a small favor—if you find this script helpful, please leave a star for my efforts! :3
+Just a small favor — if you find this script helpful, please leave a star for my efforts! :3

 ---